SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/GetPageBounds/README.md

 #GetPageBounds Method

-This sample demonstrate how to get pagebounds using "GetPageBounds" Method.
+This sample demonstrates how to get the pagebounds using the "GetPageBounds" Method.

 ## Prerequisites